spectrocloud/librarium/content/api/1-introduction.md

 **Example**:

-While creating a cloud account under a specific project, the request should have the `projectUid in the http header.` If the request is submitted without the `projectUid` by default, it will be considered a Tenant Scope request.
+While creating a cloud account under a specific project, the request should have the `ProjectUid in the http header.` If the request is submitted without the `ProjectUid` by default, it will be considered a Tenant Scope request.

 # Pagination